Last Updated on

 - Melt the butter with the demarara sugar in a heavy bottom pan till all the sugar has dissolved.
 Then add a tablespoon of rum.
 Stir in the nuts and continue to boil till the toffee reaches wrinkle point when tested on a cold saucer (you can spot this because the mix will start to darken).
 Be careful not to burn it.
 Note, it sounds like a lot of rum, but the alcohol will burn off in the cooking process.

-- Take each nut or nut piece out and place on non-stick baking parchment for at least an hour to set.
+Take each nut or nut piece out with tongs or a pair of forks and place on non-stick baking parchment for at least an hour to set.

 - To serve